thu-ml/SageAttention/README.md

 cd sageattention
 pip install .
 ```
-Or you can install using pip:  (coming soon)
+Or you can install using pip:
 ```
 python3 -m pip install sageattention --index-url https://pypi.org/simple/
 ```